 In this metaphor, our armada of vehicles represent the world’s contemplative and personal growth practices.
-They are all, roughly, about human happiness, whether they focus on ultimate ends, or immediate challenges and opportunities.
+They are all, very roughly, about personal and collective freedom, whether they focus on ultimate ends, or on immediate challenges and opportunities.
 They are also all quite beautiful in their freakish diversity and exoticism.
 Can we celebrate them?

 We have a Sufi flying carpet (undulating with devotional dervishes), a Catholic chain of bubble campers (strung one behind the other like a line of rosary beads), and, lest we forget, the boring Mindfulness Based Stress Reduction delivery van (no colourful decals; but it does get decent gas mileage).

-There are dozens of these traditions, and, if we parse them out by practice technique, the number of vehicles expands into the tens of thousands.
+There are dozens of these traditions, and, if we parse them apart by practice technique, the number of vehicles expands into the tens of thousands.
 We can also include Western humanistic, artistic and psychotherapeutic traditions, all of whom are interested in the question of the good life, and all of whom have their own thoughts and procedures and protocols.

 And actually, we can expand this number even further, because, in a sense, every human being is really their own practice tradition in waiting.
-That is, there’s a way of taking who you are and what you love and turning it into a deliberate customized practice, with all the deep benefits practice can confer.
+That is, there’s a way of taking exactly who you are and what you love and turning it into a deliberate customized practice, with all the deep benefits practice can confer.
 There are endless ways of committing ourselves in this strange adventure called life.

 So … what is your vehicle?
 If you’re not sure, no problem – you can build one.
 You just need the right parts.

 There are many potential ones, obviously – we are complex creatures with many proclivities and capacities.
 I’m interested in three in particular: a steering system, a windshield, and good old-fashioned engine grease.